OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 Provider{64f10ea com.mwr.example.sieve/.DBContentProvider}
 ```

-Once identified, you can use [jadx](0x08-Testing-Tools.md#jadx "jadx") to analyze the code of a content provider to identify potential vulnerabilities.
+Once identified, you can use [jadx](0x08-Testing-Tools.md#jadx "jadx") to reverse engineer the app and analyze the source code of the exported content providers to identify potential vulnerabilities.

 To identify the corresponding class of a content provider, use the following information: